-- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - c) Interest bearing time deposits or savings accounts in qualified public depositories; - d) Direct obligations of the U.S. Treasury.
+- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - Interest bearing time deposits or savings accounts in qualified public depositories; - d) Direct obligations of the U.S. Treasury.

 Securities listed in paragraph c and d shall be invested to provide sufficient liquidity to pay obligations as they come due.
-In addition, surplus funds may be deposited into certificates of deposit which are insured and any unspent Bond proceeds are required to be held in investments as specified in the Bond Indenture.